Stephen Cummins Retrospective

 – Elena Guest, NFSA Curator

-The Stephen Cummins Retrospective will premiere at the Mardi Gras Film Festival during Sydney WorldPride on 21 February 2023 and screen at Arc Cinema at the NFSA in Canberra on 26 March.
+The Stephen Cummins Retrospective premiered at the Mardi Gras Film Festival during Sydney WorldPride on 21 February 2023 and also screened at Arc Cinema at the NFSA in Canberra on 26 March.

 Main image: Elevation (1989).
 Photographer: Ara Koopelian.
 Courtesy: Estate of Stephen Cummins.
 NFSA: 813846.